 You can register with our website if you would like to receive updates on our new projects and services or on our merchandise.
 Information you submit on our website or over the phone will not be used for this purpose unless you ‘opt-in’ specifically.

-Should any material changes be made to the ways in which we use personally identifiable information, Irish Guide Dogs will take commercially reasonable measures to obtain written or email consent from you.
+Should any material changes be made to the ways in which we use personally identifiable information, Irish Guide Dogs for the Blind will take commercially reasonable measures to obtain written or email consent from you.
 We will also post the changes to our use of personally identifiable information on our website at least 30 days prior to a change.

 Our commitment to data security

 To prevent unauthorised access, maintain data accuracy, and ensure the correct use of information, we have put in place appropriate physical, electronic, and managerial procedures to safeguard and secure the information we collect online.
+We are committed to monitoring and implementation of appropriate technical and physical security measures to ensure the security of your data, in line with our responsibilities under Article 32 GDPR.

 If you have registered to receive communications from us and later change your mind, you may contact us to have your name and contact information removed from our distribution lists.